Tamparuli: Jogging track

-Tamparuli town also has facilities such as the jogging track was built near the banks of the Tamparuli River for the community to conduct leisure activities with a distance of approximately 1 kilometers.
-A freshwater fish statue near with jogging track is used as a symbol of the Tagal area since the year 2011.
-The freshwater fish statue was created approximately three-meters using a concrete and placed on top of a five-meters of a concrete pillar, surrounded by benches for visitors to relax.
-Moreover, this facility of the jogging track provided nearest with a small canteen and hut.

-According to Datuk Jahid Jahim, it hopes to install lights along the jogging track.
+Pekan Tamparuli has facilities such as a jogging track built along the edge of the Tamparuli River for the community to engage in recreational activities, with a distance of approximately 1 kilometre.
+In addition, a replica of a freshwater fish statue near the jogging track also contributes to the area's appeal, attracting both locals and visitors to the Tamparuli district for recreational activities and serving as a symbol of the Tagal area since 2011.
+The replica fish statue, made of concrete, stands about three meters tall and is placed atop a five-meter concrete pillar, surrounded by benches for visitors to rest.
+Furthermore, the jogging track is located near a small canteen and a shelter.
+According to YB Datuk Jahid Jahim, he hopes to install lights along the jogging track and build stretching stations in the future to enhance safety and provide comfort to the community.